 FluMist Quadrivalent Influenza Description

-FluMist Quadrivalent triggers an immune response in the nose—the place where you usually catch the flu.
-It then triggers your immune system to build defenses (called antibodies), mainly in the nose where the virus enters the body.
+FluMist Quadrivalent triggers an immune response in the nose, where people usually catch the flu.
+It works in 3 ways in your nose, cells, and bloodstream to help provide flu protection.
+Like the flu shot, immunity occurs within 14 days.
+It then triggers your immune system to build defenses (called antibodies), mainly in the nose, where the virus enters the body.

 FluMist Quadrivalent Influenza Indication

 The nasal spray flu vaccine is approved for healthy non-pregnant individuals, 2 years through 49 years old.
-People with certain medical conditions should not receive the nasal spray flu vaccine, says the U.S. CDC.
+However, people with certain medical conditions should not receive the nasal spray flu vaccine, says the U.S. CDC.

 You should not get FluMist Quadrivalent if you have a severe allergy to eggs or any inactive ingredient in the vaccine; have ever had a life-threatening reaction to influenza vaccinations, or are 2 through 17 years old and take aspirin or medicines containing aspirin—children or adolescents should not be given aspirin for 4 weeks after getting FluMist Quadrivalent unless your healthcare provider tells you otherwise.